Who is Jo Franklin?

 Syliva Plath died on 11th February 1963.
 11th February is my birthday (different year though) and this gave me a special connection to her.

-Morrissey and I have grown apart over the years, but he was a massive inspiration to me when I was growing up.
+The Smiths were a massive inspiration to me when I was growing up.
 I even became a vegetarian when I was 17 because of him.
 I’m still vegetarian now.

 My favourite Smiths song is ‘Big Mouth Strikes Again’